A Garden Through Time

 Black and white map

-You can also download a GPS enabled version of the walk for your smartphone, which will trigger the audio files automatically at the correct locations.
-(Link available soon)
+You can also download a GPS enabled version of the walk for your smartphone, which will trigger the audio files automatically at the correct locations – click here to download the app and get started.

 The entire walk is available to listen to on Soundcloud.
 This version will play as a continuous recording, which you can enjoy from the comfort of an armchair or sofa.
-You can also enjoy a selection of photos, taken along the route of the walk, as you listen.
-(Link available soon)
+You can also enjoy the selection of photos below, taken along the route of the walk, as you listen…

 Finally, the text of the walk is available to download as a PDF, for anyone who prefers to read!
-Download the script
+Click here to download the script.

 Text and Narration by Matthew Bellwood